pay-rails/pay/README.md

 # Pay
-Pay is a Stripe subscription engine for Ruby on Rails.
+Pay is a subscription engine for Ruby on Rails.

 Supports Ruby on Rails 4.2 and higher.

+**Current Payment Providers**
+* Stripe

+**Payment Providers In-Progress**
+* Braintree

+Want to add a new payment provider?
+Contributions are welcome and the instructions [are here](https://github.com/jasoncharnes/pay/wiki/New-Payment-Provider).

 ## Installation
 Add this line to your application's Gemfile: